ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ARCore v1.1.0 enabled Inside Out Positional Tracking (six degrees of freedom) for the Galaxy S7, S8, S8+, Note 8.
 S9 and S9+ probably get supported soon.

-Attention a few errors were uploaded in the last push a few hours ago I am fixing them right know.
+Attention a few errors were uploaded in the last push a few hours ago I am fixing them right know!!